ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Content of Data Release

 \section{Content of Data Release}

 The first data release of ULTIMATE deblending includes two catalogs for each field.
 The first catalog lists the basic information of source detection and the results of multi-wavelength photometry.
 The parameters listed in this catalog are shown in Table~\ref{Tab:cat_phot}.
 The second catalog (Table~\ref{Tab:cat_phy}) lists the redshifts and physical properties obtained from SED fitting.
+In addition to the catalogs, we also provide the JWST mosaics, error maps, PSFs, and the convolution kernels used for PSF match on \dataset[http://www.taoofcosmos.space/ultimate/]{http://www.taoofcosmos.space/ultimate/}.